ronoaldo/minetools/README.md

     contentdb search mesecons

-To install a mod/modpack, use the `install mod` subcommand:
+To install a mod/modpack, use the `install` subcommand:

     contentdb install mod rubenwardy/sfinv

+To update all mods in the mods folder, use the `update` subdommand:

+    contentdb update